Generalized Anxiety Disorder 7: Interpretation of results

+The normative data enable users of the GAD-7 to discern whether an individual's anxiety score is normal, or mildly, moderately, or severely elevated.
+However, while the GAD-7 seem to be able to provide probable cases of GAD, it cannot be used as replacement for clinical assessment and additional evaluation should be used to confirm a diagnosis of GAD.

 Reliability and validity

-The GAD-7 has shown adequate internal consistency reliability and validity for assessing anxiety across a wide range of samples and settings.
+The GAD-7 was originally validated in a primary care sample and a cutoff score of 10 (which the authors considered optimal) had a sensitivity value of 0.89 and a specificity value of 0.82 for identifying GAD.
+The authors of the questionnaire also found acceptable sensitivity and specificity values when the questionnaire was used as a general screen to identify other anxiety disorders (Panic Disorder, Social Anxiety, and PTSD) (GAD-7, score ≥ 8: sensitivity: 0.77, specificity: 0.82).

+The GAD-7 has further been studied and validated in numerous other samples and settings.
+It has been shown to correlate with other measures of anxiety and has been considered superior to other questionnaires.
+The GAD-7 has been evaluated in samples of both children and young individuals as well as older adults.
 It has been used in more than 2500 peer reviewed publications indexed in PubMed (current search here).
-The consensus is that it can efficient tool for screening for GAD and assessing its severity in clinical practice and research.
+The consensus is that it can be an efficient tool for screening for GAD and assessing its severity in clinical practice and research.
 A meta-analysis found that it achieved acceptable accuracy at a cutoff point of 8 (sensitivity of 0.83, specificity: 0.84, pooling 12 samples and 5223 participants).

 The use of sumscores (i.e. summing the scores of each item) is supported by psychometric studies in some contexts, but using techniques based on factor analysis are deemed more precise.